 - Some people reading or watching this might wonder if you have a personal stake in this issue.
 How do you define your sexual orientation?

-- Do you mind if I ask, are you a member of the LGBT community?
+- Do you mind if I ask, are you a member of the LGBTQ community?